By. Dr. Sharafsaleh

 As dementia progresses into the moderate stage, individuals affected start having difficulty managing more IADLs.
 They may need help selecting their clothing.
 They may start having problems preparing meals, forgetting to take baths, and not paying attention to other personal care needs.
 A person with moderate dementia is generally no longer safe to stay by themselves and needs continuous supervision.
 Safety awareness is likely poor by this stage.
-Individuals with mild dementia may process information at the mental age of 5-7.
+Individuals with moderate dementia may process information at the mental age of 5-7.

 Individuals with moderate dementia may have more difficulty comprehending instruction.
 They may get distracted more easily.
 They may become more frustrated because of difficulty finding their words.
 Consider reading the blog post on communication strategies for patients with dementia.